 Why are you consulting with other regions?

-If an option with land, groundwater or ocean discharge is considered, we’d likely need to do this outside of our Council boundaries due to the size of land required.
+All of our options have an impact on a neighbouring area due to how our waterways work.
 We think it’s the right thing to do to talk to those communities as well.

 Why haven’t we heard about this before now?